INMAS-Math/INMAS-Math.github.io/README.md

 The INMAS program's schedule ran over the course of two semesters, with training sessions starting in October and ending in March, followed by a possible internship taking place during the summer.
 Training sessions were typically run outside normal school hours to minimize the interference with regular activities such as classes and TA/RA duties.
-Professional training sessions were typically between one and two hours long and were run remotely during weekday evenings.
+Professional training sessions
+were typically between one and two hours long and were run remotely during weekday evenings.
-Technical training sessions were delivered as workshops held over weekends, starting at dinner time on Friday night and ending at mid-day on Sunday.
+Except for the first year of the program, during which COVID-19 happened, technical training sessions were delivered as in-person workshops held over weekends, starting at dinner time on Friday night and ending at mid-day on Sunday.
 This allowed non-local students to travel to and back from the hub.
 Having students from many different universities in the same location